SamppaFIN/Klitoritari/bugreports/bug-base-marker-visibility.md

 **Bug ID:** `bug-base-marker-visibility`
 **Type:** Bug
 **Priority:** High
-**Status:** In Progress
+**Status:** Resolved
 **Assignee:** Aurora
 **Created:** January 28, 2025
 **Last Updated:** January 28, 2025
-**Estimated Effort:** 2-4 hours
+**Estimated Effort:** 2-4 hours (Completed)

 ## Summary
-Base markers are being created successfully (confirmed by console logs and step deduction) but are not visible on the map.
-Users can establish bases through the context menu "Force Base Marker" option, but the visual marker does not appear, making it appear as if the base creation failed.
+Base markers are being created successfully (confirmed by console logs and step deduction) but are appearing off-screen instead of at the clicked location.
+Users can establish bases through the context menu "Force Base Marker" option, but the visual marker appears outside the current map viewport, making it appear as if the base creation failed.

 ## Description
 When users right-click on the map and select "Force Base Marker" from the context menu, the system:
 1. ✅ Successfully deducts 1000 steps from the step currency system
 2. ✅ Creates base data and saves it to localStorage
 3. ✅ Logs successful base creation in console
+4. ✅ **CREATES** the base marker successfully
-4. ❌ **FAILS** to display the base marker visually on the map
+5. ❌ **FAILS** to position the marker within the current map viewport

-This creates a confusing user experience where the base appears to be created (steps deducted, success messages shown) but is invisible to the user.
+The marker is created but appears off-screen, requiring users to zoom out or pan the map to find it.
+This creates a confusing user experience where the base appears to be created (steps deducted, success messages shown) but is not visible at the clicked location.

 ## Requirements